-In this article, we'll take a closer look at what sunflower seeds are, what nutrition can they provide, can dogs eat sunflower seeds safely and what are the possible side effects.
+In this article, we'll look at what sunflower seeds are, what nutrition they can provide, dogs can eat sunflower seeds safely, and the possible side effects.

 ALSO READ: Can Dogs Eat Pumpkin Seeds?